Which trends offer opportunities or pose threats on the European market for natural ingredients for cosmetics?

 Tips:

-- Publish your targets and progress on your website or digital media.
+- Publish your targets and progress on your website or online media.
+This data backs up your claims and can be showcased to potential buyers to build trust and credibility.

 - Use your sustainability actions as a Unique Selling Point (USP).
 Your USP is your differentiating factor, which helps attract a buyer's attention.